laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

-If you do apply `GroupByKey` or `CoGroupByKey` to a group of unbounded `PCollection`s without setting either a non-global windowing strategy, a trigger strategy, or both for each collection, Beam generates an IllegalStateException error at pipeline construction time.
+If you do apply `GroupByKey` or `CoGroupByKey` to a group of unbounded `PCollection`s without setting either a non-global windowing strategy, a trigger strategy, or both for each collection, Beam generates an
+<span class="language-java language-py language-go language-typescript">IllegalStateException error</span>
+<span class="language-rust">IllegalStateError</span>
+ at pipeline construction time.

 When using `GroupByKey` or `CoGroupByKey` to group `PCollection`s that have a [windowing strategy](#windowing) applied, all of the `PCollection`s you want to